varzan/google-ngrams/README.md

 Here you'll find a basic python script to retrieve data behind the trajectories plotted on the [Google Ngram Viewer](http://books.google.com/ngrams).
 A Python script that creates [XKCD](http://www.xkcd.com) style plots from the ngram CSV data is also included, making it simple to create some awesome looking plots!

+# Dependencies #
+You will need to have the pandas library installed in order to use the script.
+For plotting support, you need a version of Matplotlib with support for XKCD, i.e. >= 1.3.1.

 # Use #

 Simply type the same query you would type at the [Google Ngram Viewer](http://books.google.com/ngrams) and retrieve the data in csv format.